heltechael/rwm_dataset_tools/README.md

 ## EPPO Codes and Classes

-The dataset uses the following EPPO codes as classes:
+The dataset contains the follow plant species as EPPO codes, which can be used as classes for training:
 - `PPPMM`: Monocot weed
 - `PPPDD`: Dicot weed
 - `VICFX`: Faba bean